Home Poetry About Events Workshops A fracking conspiracy Poetic Portraits Instructions Shop Gallery Contact

 Or a recipe to follow, like the one for apple sauce.

-But the truth of every wizard has its own specific tone.
+But the string of every wizard has its own specific tone.

-And this can make a father feel destitute; alone.
+And this can make a wizard feel destitute; alone.

 There were times he got things right.
 There were times he got them wrong.

-The path seemed full of obstacles and, also, very long.
+The path seemed full of obstacles and very, very long.

 He taught his son the ways of the magician and the wizard,